 If you’re a programmer reading this, you might run into a bug where certain key combinations are ghosted.
 SHIFT+Spacebar and/or CTRL+Spacebar keys can exhibit ghosting, and it’ll affect your input and might affect your work when coding inside an IDE or using CMD or Powershell.
 There’s no fix for this yet, unfortunately.
 You’ll just have to suffer.

-Other bugs can include webcams not being recognised because they were disabled in Driver Manager prior to the update, stuttering and lower framerates on systems that use NVIDIA Optimus graphics switching, audio devices seemingly not existing, Samsung NVMe drives may cause BSODs after resuming from sleep, and there’s a keyboard driver conflict for HP laptops (pretty much all of them) that causes BSODs and renders systems largely unusable.
-The update that caused the HP issue, KB4464330, has been recalled while Microsoft investigates reports of other similar keyboard issues with other laptop vendors.
+Other bugs can include webcams not being recognised because they were disabled in Driver Manager prior to the update, stuttering and lower framerates on systems that use NVIDIA Optimus graphics switching, audio devices seemingly not existing, Samsung NVMe drives may cause BSODs after resuming from sleep.
+There is also a keyboard driver conflict for HP laptops (pretty much all of them) that causes BSODs and renders systems largely unusable.
+The update that caused the issue, KB4464330, has been recalled while Microsoft investigates reports of other similar keyboard issues with other laptop vendors.